-- each person known to us to own beneficially more than 5% of our outstanding common stock; - each of our executive officers named in the summary compensation table; - each of our directors; - ; all of our executive officers and directors as a group; and - ; each selling shareholder.
+- i each person known to us to own beneficially more than 5% of our outstanding common stock; - ; each of our executive officers named in the summary compensation table; - ; each of our directors; - ; all of our executive officers and directors as a group; and - i each selling shareholder.

-The table below assumes the completion of the reorganization transaction and the shareholders of Vera Bradley Designs, Inc. contributing all of their equity interests, including Class A voting common stock and Class B non-voting common stock, in Vera Bradley Designs, Inc. to us in return for shares of our common stock on a one-for-one basis and a -for- stock split.
+The table below assumes the completion of the reorganization transaction and the shareholders of Vera Bradley Designs, Inc. contributing all of their equity interests, including Class A voting common stock and Class B non-voting common stock, in Vera Bradley Designs, Inc. to us in return for shares of our common stock on a -for- basis.
 As of , 2010, after giving effect to such transactions but before the sale of shares in this offering, we will have shares of common stock outstanding.
 Unless otherwise indicated in the footnotes below, the persons and entities named in the table have sole voting and investment power as to all shares shown as beneficially owned by them.